Agar: Chemical composition

-Agar consists of a mixture of two polysaccharides: agarose and agaropectin, with agarose making up about 70% of the mixture, while agaropectin makes about 30% of it.
-Agarose is a linear polymer, made up of repeating units of agarobiose, a disaccharide made up of D-galactose and 3,6-anhydro-L-galactopyranose.
+Agar consists of a mixture of two polysaccharides: agarose and agaropectin.
+Agarose constitutes about 70% of the mixture, while agaropectin constitutes about 30% of it.
+Agarose is a linear polymer made up of repeating units of agarobiose, a disaccharide made up of D-galactose and 3,6-anhydro-L-galactopyranose.
 Agaropectin is a heterogeneous mixture of smaller molecules that occur in lesser amounts, and is made up of alternating units of D-galactose and L-galactose heavily modified with acidic side-groups, such as sulfate, glucuronate, and pyruvate.

 Physical properties

 Agar exhibits a phenomenon known as hysteresis whereby, when mixed with water, it solidifies and forms a gel below about 32–42 C, which is called the gel point, and melts above 85 C, which is the melting point.
 Hysteresis is the property of having a difference between the gel point and melting point temperatures.
 This property lends a suitable balance between easy melting and good gel stability at relatively high temperatures.
 Since many scientific applications require incubation at temperatures close to human body temperature (37 °C), agar is more appropriate than other solidifying agents that melt at this temperature, such as gelatin.